nyghtowl/Code_Name_Jeeves/README.md

 To Do:

+- Improve features
+    - Stem words
+    - n grams
+    - word shape adjustment
+    - Has date in text body
+    - combine subject with body words (also run with separate models)
+    - Remove certain words that are skewing the results - enable idf : inverse doc frequency reweighting? but does this impact meeting
+        - my name (so it is more abstract)

-- Confirm full loop is closed - check into adding time.sleep and make sure gmail object working with script abstraction
+- Closing loop - check into adding time.sleep and make sure gmail object working with script abstraction

 - Improve models
+    - Improve script on how multiple models are run and results shown
+        - Look at EC2 to help run
     - Finish Gradient Descent grid search
     - Work on tuning parameters - look at other ways to optimize alpha for naive bayes
     - Find an output for comparison of models
         - plot the error (or accuracy) of the classifier as the number of training examples increases (learning curves) (use regularization sprint)
     - Work on train/test split and applying k-folds / stratified

-- Improve features
-    - Stem words
-    - word shape adjustment
-    - Has date in text body
-    - combine subject with body words (also run with separate models)
-    - n grams
-    - Remove certain words that are skewing the results
-        - my name (so it is more abstract)

 As Time Permits: